Dr. Eric Verdin on Ketogenic Diet Longevity, Beta-Hydroxybutyrate, HDAC Inhibitors & NAD+

 Mechanistic target of rapamycin (mTOR)

 Tiny organelles inside cells that produce energy in the presence of oxygen.
 Mitochondria are referred to as the "powerhouses of the cell" because of their role in the production of ATP (adenosine triphosphate).
 Mitochondria are continuously undergoing a process of self-renewal known as mitophagy in order to repair damage that occurs during their energy-generating activities.

 Nicotinamide adenine dinucleotide (NAD+)

 A coenzyme that is required for the production of energy in cells.
 NAD+ is synthesized from three major precursors: tryptophan, nicotinic acid (vitamin B3), and nicotinamide.
-It regulates the activity of several key enzymes, including many enzymes involved in metabolism and in repairing DNA damage.
+It regulates the activity of several key enzymes including those involved in metabolism and repairing DNA damage.
 NAD+ levels rise during a fasted state.
-A group of enzymes called **sirtuins**, which are a type of histone deacetylase, use NAD+ to remove acetyl groups from proteins and are important mediators for the effects of fasting, caloric restriction, and the effects of a plant compound called **resveratrol**, a so-called calorie restriction mimetic.
+A group of enzymes called sirtuins, which are a type of histone deacetylase, use NAD+ to remove acetyl groups from proteins and are important mediators for the effects of fasting, caloric restriction, and the effects of the plant compound resveratrol, a so-called caloric restriction mimetic.

 Nicotinamide riboside (NR)